drpredict/drpredict/README.md

-# A Novel Deep Learning System for Detecting Diabetic Retinopathy across the Disease Spectrum
+# A Deep Learning System for Detecting Diabetic Retinopathy across the Disease Spectrum

 ## Contents